DavisQBio/semester-biology/readings/R-01-intro-to-r.md

 > ### Challenge
 >
-> -   We’ve seen that atomic vectors can be of type character, numeric
+> We’ve seen that atomic vectors can be of type character, numeric (or
->     (or double), integer, and logical.
-But what happens if we try to
+> double), integer, and logical.
+But what happens if we try to mix these
->     mix these types in a single vector?
+> types in a single vector?
 Try it out.
->     <details><summary>Answer</summary> *R implicitly converts them to
+> <details><summary>Answer</summary> *R implicitly converts them to all
->     all be the same type.* </details>
+> be the same type.* </details>
 >
 > -   What will happen in each of these examples? (hint: use `class()`
 >     to check the data type of your objects):